DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Methodology

 \subsection{Selection of the Meta-Learning Algorithm}

-As a method to construct self-supervised tasks, DRESS is compatible with any conventional meta-learning algorithm for model training.
+DRESS is compatible with any conventional meta-learning algorithm for model training.
 However, not all meta-learning algorithms are well-suited to the highly diversified tasks DRESS generates.
-In this paper, we pair DRESS with the optimization-based adaptation approach MAML \cite{maml} because of its simplicity and ubiquity in meta-learning benchmarks.
-Discussions of other popular meta-learning algorithms are provided in \cref{sec:app_metalearn_additional_II}.
+In this paper, we pair DRESS with the optimization-based adaptation approach MAML \citep{maml} because of its simplicity and ubiquity in meta-learning benchmarks.
+See \Cref{fig:metalearn_visual} in Appendix~\ref{sec:app_metalearn_additional_I} for a general illustration of the meta-learning pipeline.
+Discussions of pairing DRESS with other popular meta-learning algorithms are in Appendix~\ref{sec:app_metalearn_additional_II}.

-Nonetheless, we do not claim that MAML is necessarily the optimal choice for DRESS.
-We acknowledge the importance of providing different bases for meta-learning models to learn distinct semantics within disentangled latent dimensions.
-Therefore, we conjecture that \emph{ensemble learning}, such as \emph{mixture of experts}, holds significant potential for meta-learning in high task diversity setups and could be seamlessly integrated with DRESS to form a high-performing self-supervised learning pipeline.
-However, exploring ensemble learning as a meta-learning algorithm is beyond the scope of this paper.